For Enquiry: 93450 45466

 However, if you need to return a value upon the completion of the main method, you can use System.exit(int status).

-An interface in Java serves as a blueprint for a class, containing a set of static constants and abstract methods.
-Each public and abstract method in an interface, and it does not have a constructor.
+An interface in Java serves as a blueprint for a class containing a set of static constants and abstract methods.
+Each public and abstract method is in an interface and it does not have a constructor.
 Thus, an interface represents a group of related methods with empty bodies.

 Example: